Rising From the Fog: Brigadoon

 Mysteries in the Lifting

-Continuing, I saw the pond behind our houses coming into view.
+Continuing, the pond behind my house came into view.
 Untouched by the mist, it appeared clear and pristine.
 There under a canopy of gray, it brightly presented itself like the mystical Brigadoon, rising from its hundred-year sleep.
 Something inside of me stirred.
 More thoughts emerged.
 Am I also awakening from slumber?
 No answers came.
 Sometimes it is enough to wonder.

 A family of ducks floated effortlessly on the pond’s glassy surface.
 I imagined myself floating downstream with them, drifting me away from all the risk-reward COVID decisions I will be making, all the pain, sadness, injustices, and human cruelties in our world.
 The complacency of the pond is a pleasant escape . . . but only momentary.

 Life has purpose.
-All life has purpose.
 My life has purpose.
 I am here to heal and love, even when it is not easy and maybe especially when it is not easy.
-But I do not wander aimlessly in a fog of despair, under shrouds of uncertainty searching for lighted pathways.
+But I do not wander aimlessly in a fog of despair, under shrouds of uncertainty searching for light above the fog.
 I was given a model, whose life here on earth showed me how to live, how to forgive and how to love.

 For God hath not given us the spirit of fear, but of power, and of love, and of a sound mind.
 (2 Timothy 1:7)